Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 Entire dinner was either delicious, or I was delirious and more hungry than I thought, as even the server was surprised when I finished a meal.
 Running entire night on Seven-Eleven's pizza *slice* and then day on a bunch of pastries does that I suppose.

+# Evening City

 ![|Center|800x600](street_art.jpg)

+After dinner, not far away there was a line to a place that seemed like a night club, bouncer at the door was telling people that entry fee was 5€, however only couples could enter - you had to go with someone, not alone.
+Should I try to ask some strangers?
+Naah, entry fee?
+To be fair, clubs in my city spoiled me with free entries from the list.

 On a walk, passed some drunk Polish guys, bidding themselves farewells with infamous amount of swearing.
 Didn't take that long to meet more country men it seems.